software-engineering-at-home/content/TOPICS.md

 ## Team Building

-How to you negotiate to bring together a group of people under a combined goal?
-What distractions to people face?
+How do you negotiate with others to bring a group of people together to share a common goal?
+What distractions do people face?
 Team building is an important aspect of supporting and maintaining large software systems.

 ### Topics